 As Toma aims carefully and throws his last horseshoe, Taïga concentrates on the flying object, guiding it with her hands…

 The ring of metal hitting metal resonates and the horseshoe lays perfectly still in a cloud of dust.

-True to his word, he comes looking for her a little later with a cuddly, pink teddy bear in his arms.
+It’s already dusk and Taïga is on her way to her bike when Toma comes looking for her with a cuddly, pink teddy bear in his arms.

-It’s so smooth… ‘Thanks!’
-Taïga holds the teddy bear against her.
+‘Is it for me?
+Thanks!
+Geez, it’s so smooth…’ Taïga holds the teddy bear against her.

-Tom shows Taïga the only place at school where you can access the web on your cell = in the bushes…
+‘This is the only place at school where you can access the web on your cell,’ he confides.
+‘Promise you won’t tell.’

 ‘Why does it take so long?
 Are you writing a book!?!’